handsontable/handsontable/README.md

  handsontable('loadData', data, [allowHtml=false])                                     | Method      | Reset all cells in the grid to contain data from the `data` array.
 Any HTML in `data` is escaped unless you set `allowHtml` to true handsontable('setDataAtCell',&nbsp;row,&nbsp;col,&nbsp;value,&nbsp;[allowHtml=false]) | Method      | Set new value to a cell.
-Any HTML in `value` is escaped unless you set `allowHtml` to true handsontable('clear')                                                                 | Method      | Empty all cells handsontable('getData')                                                               | Method      | Return 2-dimensional array with the current grid data handsontable('alter', 'insert_row', index)                                            | Method      | Insert new row above the row at given index handsontable('alter', 'insert_col', index)                                            | Method      | Insert new column before the column at given index handsontable('alter',&nbsp;'remove_row',&nbsp;index,&nbsp;[toIndex])                  | Method      | Remove the row at given index [optionally to another index]
+Any HTML in `value` is escaped unless you set `allowHtml` to true handsontable('clear')                                                                 | Method      | Empty all cells handsontable('getData', [asReference=false])                                          | Method      | Returns 2-dimensional array with a copy of the current grid data.
+Optionally, set param `asReference` to true, to return the internal data array as reference.
+That is faster but should be used only to READ data (otherwise you will mess up the DOM table).
+To write data, you should always use method `setDataAtCell`. handsontable('alter', 'insert_row', index)                                            | Method      | Insert new row above the row at given index handsontable('alter', 'insert_col', index)                                            | Method      | Insert new column before the column at given index handsontable('alter',&nbsp;'remove_row',&nbsp;index,&nbsp;[toIndex])                  | Method      | Remove the row at given index [optionally to another index]